Meeyzt/Meeyzt/README.md

-## Hello Welcome to the my Github page
+## Hello, Welcome to the my Github page
   My name is Mehmet Yılmaz.
 I Was born in Bursa, Turkey.
   Im student to Bursa Uludag University in Business Managment.
   I started coding at 13 years old.